-Bird House Village at the Gardens on Spring Creek
+Bird House Villages at the Gardens on Spring Creek

-The Gardens on Spring Creek is excited to bring you a new art installation by local artists Dan Huling and Todd Kundla through February 2023.
+The Gardens on Spring Creek and Art in Public Places partnered to bring Bird House Villages to by local artists Dan Huling and Todd Kundla during the 2022 - 2023 growing season.

 Celebrating both the beauty the ecological functions of birds, including seed dispersal, pollination and pest control, the installation features nine unique bird communities.